 Applicants of Aboriginal Ancestry

-Five positions per year are made available in the Nursing program for qualified applicants of Aboriginal ancestry.
-If qualified applicants are not admitted by June 15, the positions may be filled with students of non-Aboriginal ancestry.
+Five seats per year are made available in the Bachelor of Science in Nursing program for qualified applicants of Aboriginal ancestry.
+If qualified applicants are not admitted by April 15, the positions may be filled with students of non-Aboriginal ancestry.
 Aboriginal ancestry is defined within the Constitutional Act of 1982, Section 35, Subsection 2.
 According to this Constitutional Act, Aboriginal peoples of Canada include Inuit, Indian and Métis peoples of Canada (Department of Justice, Canada, 1982).

 English Language Proficiency